Cam Gallagher Player Props: Guardians vs. Brewers

 Cam Gallagher At The Plate

-- In four games this season (13.8%), Gallagher has picked up an RBI, including two games with multiple runs batted in.
+- Gallagher has driven in a run in four games this year (13.3%), including two games with multiple runs batted in.

-- He has scored in four games this year (13.8%), but has had no multi-run games.
+- He has scored in four games this season (13.3%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.